SonOfGib/prebuilts/building.md

 ## SD card prep

 1. Download Latest Crankshaft version
-1. Burn to SD Card
+2. Burn to SD Card
-1. Turn on Dev_Mode, Set DEV_MODE=1 in /boot/crankshaft/crankshaft_env.sh
+3. Turn on Dev_Mode, Set DEV_MODE=1 in /boot/crankshaft/crankshaft_env.sh

+### QT Setup
 1. Set memory split to 16MB for GPU, via raspi-config.
 This is needed to stop Qt compile from running out of memory
+2. Create a swapfile (external HDD/SSD is best) and set a low swappiness value (5 seemed fine for me) 972M was not enough ram on rpi3b+ for qt.

 ## Full Recompile